sdras/night-owl-vscode-theme/README.md

-# Night Owl
+# Night Owl 🌌

-> A VS Code theme for the best people
+> A VS Code theme for the night owls out there.
+Works well in the daytime, too, but this theme is specially tuned for those of us who like to code late into the night.
+Color choices have taken into consideration what is accessible to people with colorblindness.

 ![Preview](preview.jpg)